xpack-dev-tools/gcc-xpack/README-BUILD.md

 - `aarch64` for 64-bit devices

-The current platform for Arm GNU/Linux production builds is a Debian 9, running on an Raspberry Pi SBC with 8 GB of RAM and 256 GB of fast M.2 SSD.
+The current platform for Arm GNU/Linux production builds is a Raspberry Pi OS 10, running on a Raspberry Pi Compute Module 4, with 8 GB of RAM and 256 GB of fast M.2 SSD.
 The machine name is `xbba`.

 ```sh
 caffeinate ssh xbba